sethwklein/go-http-router-test/README.md

 * Any tests that are testing the wrong thing.
 I'm testing for the sanest behavior I know, but if you have wisdom to share, feel free to create an issue.
+* Missing routers or tests.
+Perhaps it doesn't need saying, but just in case, pull requests to add those are cool too.

 I'm expecting this to be a rationale heavy project.
 That's kind of its purpose.